rundeck/docs/docs/manual/integrations/servicenow-app.md

 ## Requirements

-The application is currently supported on San Diego, Tokyo and Utah.
+The application is currently supported on Tokyo, Utah and Vancouver.

 An active commerical license for a currently supported version is also required. ([See Release Calendar for current supported versions](/history/release-calendar.md))